ni/nimble/packages/nimble-components/src/checkbox/specs/error-state.md

 -   Correct the layout of the control when the label wraps.
 This includes:
     -   Verifying the label wraps when the label is longer than the allocated space for the control
     -   Ensuring the checked/selected indicator is center aligned with the first line of text

+### Future Work

+There are additional changes that should be made to the `nimble-checkbox` to align it with the design spec.
+Specifically, only the control indicator and the label should be interactable.
+Any other space within the `nimble-checkbox` should not be interactable, such as any whitespace to the right of the label or between the label and the error icon.
+This change however, has both unit test implications (because unit tests today simply call `click()` on the `nimble-checkbox` element) and ARIA implications (because the element with a role of `checkbox` should be clickable).
+Therefore, it is being considered out of scope for the error state feature.

 ## Open Issues